rexmalebka/LiveMateria/README.md

 liveMateria
 =====

-A Music sequencer inspired in [TidalCycles](https://github.com/tidalcycles/Tidal), the idea came after reading this:[Controling Live Music](https://joearms.github.io/published/2016-01-27-Controlling-Live-Music.html) and this: [Controlling sound with OSC Messages](https://joearms.github.io/published/2016-01-29-Controlling-Sound-with-OSC-Messages.html).
+The idea came after reading this:[Controling Live Music](https://joearms.github.io/published/2016-01-27-Controlling-Live-Music.html) and this: [Controlling sound with OSC Messages](https://joearms.github.io/published/2016-01-29-Controlling-Sound-with-OSC-Messages.html).

 the main ideas are: